 The above-mentioned cross-sectional relationships cannot be interpreted causally because countries differs in a number of ways that simultaneously affect health outcomes and health expenditure.
 Income is one of them.
 But we can get a step closer by concentrating on countries with similar income per capita, and looking at changes across time for each country, which eliminates the potential confounding effect of country-specific time-invariant factors.

-The following graph visualizes the relationship between life expectancy and health expenditure, for a number of OECD countries across the period 1970-2014.
+The following graph visualizes the relationship between life expectancy and health expenditure, for a number of OECD countries since 1970.
 Two points are worth mentioning.
 Firstly, all countries in this graph have followed an upward trajectory (life expectancy increased as health expenditure increased), but the U.S. stands out as an exception following a much flatter trajectory; gains in life expectancy from additional health spending in the U.S. were much smaller than in the other high-income countries, particularly since the mid-1980s.
 And secondly, the gains for all countries (except for the U.S.) were not diminishing, as in the previous graph.
 This suggests that there are many other factors affecting life expectancy, that are not determined by healthcare spending.
 Indeed, as we have pointed out before, healthcare is just one of many inputs to produce health.

 The ever-elusive question of causality is not fully addressed in the analysis above (the issue of time varying unobservables and potential simultaneity remains), but the presented visualizations are nevertheless indicative of a clear and strong relationship; the health returns to healthcare investment suggested by the figures above are substantial, particularly for low-income countries.
-Indeed, these returns coupled with the returns estimated for conditional-cash-transfer programs in low and middle income countries,37 suggest that with current world-wide resources – suitably targeted – it could be feasible to drastically reduce world inequality in health outcomes and achieve the so-called “grand convergence”.38
+Indeed, these returns coupled with the returns estimated for conditional-cash-transfer programs in low and middle income countries,36 suggest that with current world-wide resources – suitably targeted – it could be feasible to drastically reduce world inequality in health outcomes and achieve the so-called “grand convergence”.37